pkdevaraj/Presentations/Chef_workstations.md

 Some important components of workstations are:

+* **Chef Development Kit (Chef DK)**

+Chef DK is a package that contains all the development tools you will need when coding Chef.
+It combines the best of the breed tools developed by Chef community with Chef Client.

+Here are few things that you can do with Chef DK:

+     - Get your cookbook dependencies under control and have a good way of composing the cookbooks you need with the new Berkshelf 3.0
+     - Take advantage of built-in testing with the default lint tool for cookbooks FoodCritic, cookbook unit
+     - Testing framework ChefSpec & the leading integration testing framework for coded infrastructure Test Kitchen
+     - Easily setup and upgrade the Chef Client on your workstation

+To install chef development kit follow the instruction [here](https://docs.chef.io/install_dk.html).

 * **Knife**

 Knife is a command-line tool that provides an interface between a local chef-repo and the Chef server.